SamuelMelian/DAS-G01-2025/decisions/0001-architectural-software-style.md

 ## Decision Outcome

-Chosen option: "0001-2-Client-Server", because it better suits the company’s requirements for distributed communication, HTTP-based integration with Stripe, and scalability for managing orders and logistics.
+Chosen option: "0001-2-Client-Server", because it better suits the company’s requirements for distributed communication, HTTP-based integration with Stripe, as the Server and Client are clearly and can use the secret and public key independently, and scalability for managing orders and logistics.

 ### Positive Consequences

 * Compatible with cloud-based deployment and third-party integrations.
+* Easier to add new clients, since the server exposes a well-defined interface (API), new client types (web, mobile apps, third-party integrations) can be added without changing the server logic.

 ### Negative Consequences

 * Possible latency in API calls.
+* Increased complexity in development, implementing caching, load balancing, and failover mechanisms is necessary to handle scalability and reliability, complicating the system.
+* Heavy loads can cause slowdowns or crashes if the server cannot handle the demand.
 ## Pros and Cons of the Options

 ### 0001-1-MCV